navanodonavan/MSAAI510FinalProjectGroup4/README.md

-# Project Title : TBD
+# Project Title : Detecting Fake Job Postings using Transformer Models

 This project is a part of the MS AAI-510 course in the Applied Artificial Intelligence Program at the University of San Diego (USD).